Fast Distributed Inference Serving for Large Language Models: Overview

 \subsection{Desired Properties}

-As LLM applications like ChatGPT are becoming popular, delivering high-performance LLM inference is increasingly important.
-LLMs have their own characteristics that introduce challenges to distributed computation and memory consumption.
-Our goal is to build an inference serving system for LLMs that meet the following three requirements.
+LLMs come with unique characteristics that pose challenges to distributed computation and GPU memory consumption.
+Our goal is to develop an efficient inference serving system for LLMs that fulfills the following three requirements.